Skip to Content

 Amethyst is the most beautiful purple gemstone you can find in nature.
 Sometimes, they might not be as purple as you see in stores because those gemstones are treated.

-Nonetheless, amethyst is beautiful even untreated, and the joy of finding one in nature by yourself is unmatched by anything.
-Gather your tools and visit some of the states and locations mentioned above.
-You are off to a great adventure, searching for the purple quartz!
+Nonetheless, amethyst is lovely even when untreated, and the joy of discovering one in nature on your own is rare.
+Gather your tools and travel to some of the states and sites listed above.
+You are embarking on an exciting expedition in pursuit of the purple quartz!

 TIP: Amethyst’s value depends on various factors like its color, the saturation of the color, and the crystal form.
 Check out how valuable amethyst can be in the article below: